 This dynamic management view does not include system transactions.

-To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_tran_active_snapshot_database_transactions.
+To call this from Azure Synapse Analytics (SQL Data Warehouse) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_tran_active_snapshot_database_transactions.

 |Column name||Data type||Description|